llaydak/llaydak/README.md

 👋 Hi, it's Ilayda!
-- I'm a computer engineering student, and I am interested in web development and machine learning.
+- I'm a computer engineering student, and I am interested in software development and cyber security.
-- I’m currently learning basics of programming with C and Python.
-I'm also working on projects to improve my design skills using HTML and CSS.
+- I’m currently practicing basics of programming with Java and Python.
+I'm also working on projects to improve my understanding of networks and security.
 - I’m looking to collaborate on basic projects that will help me gain more experience.
 - 📫 You can reach me through e-mail: ilaaydakdag@gmail.com